 Saving a Page

-There are three ways to save a web page:- Share sheet: tap the share button in any app and choose sideBar to save the current page instantly.
-If sideBar cannot finish the save in the share sheet, it tells you whether the page was queued for later or failed to save.
+There are three ways to save a web page:- Share sheet: tap the share button in any app and choose sideBar to save the current page instantly. sideBar queues the page right away, then finishes processing in the app.
 When the sideBar app is already open, the pending website appears there immediately while the save continues.
 See Widgets & Extensions to enable it.

 - Safari extension: tap the sideBar button in your browser toolbar to save the page without leaving it.
 When the sideBar app is already open, the website appears there right away and then updates as saving finishes.
 See Widgets & Extensions to set it up.